Waste diverted since October 2018: 21,400 lbs

 Pay $1 for a 2-gallon bucket and 1 drop-off, or pay $3 for 4 drop-offs.

-You can drop off and exchange your full bucket at any time
+You can drop off and exchange your full bucket until October 9 when the program will come to an end.

 North Church (Next to CAIN)